Here’s how to lead your church better without breaking a sweat.

 Since these talks aren’t part of the sermon, we don’t post the videos of them, but I’ve attached the manuscript I used when I explained why we are changing translations in our new pew Bibles.
 (We don’t have pews, but you know what I mean.)

-You’ll see when you read it that I did a couple of things in this Stool Talk:
+I did a couple of things in this Stool Talk:

 - Inform and raise excitement about getting new Bibles